parthenon-hpc-lab/parthenon/CONTRIBUTING.md

 - obey the style guide (test with CPPLINT)
 - pass the linting test (test with CPPLINT)
+- pass the formatting test (see "Formatting Code" below)
 - pass the existing test suite
 - have at least one approval by one member of each physics/application code
 - include tests that cover the new feature (if applicable)